RyanHope/glm-in-r/index.md

 ## Determining the fit of a GLM

-- To determine the first of a given model, a GLM evaluate the linear predictor for each value of the response variable, then compares the predicted value with a *transformed* value of y
+- To determine the fit of a given model, a GLM evaluate the linear predictor for each value of the response variable, then compares the predicted value with a *transformed* value of y

 - The transformation to be employed is specified in the link function